 - For some of these people, the claims that they’re procrastinators are based on reports that may be inaccurate.

-- For some of these people, what they or others are calling procrastination is actually something else, such as strategic delay.
+- For some of these people, what they or others are calling procrastination is actually something else, like purposeful delay.

 - Some of these people only procrastinated during parts of their life (e.g., childhood) or on specific things (e.g., their studies).